Birds

 Ostrich

-The ostrich is the fastest land animal on two legs.
+The ostrich is the world’s largest bird–and the fastest land animal on two legs.

 Peregrine Falcon